-Anti-Lock Brakes (ABS)
+Anti-Lock Brakes

-Your Oldsmobile has an advanced electronic braking system that will help prevent a braking skid.
+Your vehicle has anti-lock brakes (ABS).
+ABS is an advanced electronic braking system that will help prevent a braking skid.

-When you start your vehicle, or when you begin to drive away, you may hear a momentary motor or clicking noise.
-And you may even notice that your brake pedal moves a little while this is going on.
-This is the ABS system testing itself.
+When you start your engine, or when you begin to drive away, your anti-lock brake system will check itself.
+You may hear a momentary motor or clicking noise while this test is going on, and you may even notice that your brake pedal moves a little.
 (You may also hear a clicking noise if you leave the ignition in the RUN position for about four seconds before starting the vehicle.)
-If there's a problem with the anti-lock brake system, the anti-lock brake system warning light will stay on or flash.
+This is normal.

+If there's a problem with the anti-lock brake system, this warning light will stay on or flash.
 See "Anti-Lock Brake System Warning Light" in the Index.